AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I was lost in my thoughts when I heard the door open.
 I stood up before the door was fully opened and Benji, with his Asian complexion and his frosted hair looked at me and asked, "How long have you been there?"

-I didn't say anything as I saw Alex lumbering this way curious.
+I didn't say anything as I saw Alex creeping this way curious.
 My breath caught as I saw him in a pair of sweats and a t-shirt.
 His hair was blonde.
 I knew I'd seen that before, but seeing it with his blue eyes I couldn't really make heads or tails of it.
 I wanted to say something but I just stared at him.

 Benji laughed breaking the silence.
 "I was just leaving."
 He said as he slipped between me and the wall and headed for the elevator.

 The elevator dinged and I heard them slide closed and Alex and I hadn't said a thing or moved, we only stared at each other.
-I broke our gaze and looked down at the floor pushing the flowers and wine at Alex as I did so.
+I broke our gaze and pushed the flowers and wine at Alex.
 I stared at his chest, not the floor.
 He didn't like when I went submissive but the silence and the staring made me uncomfortable.

 Alex asked, "What are you doing here?"
 It wasn't a pleasant tone and I wanted to shriek away from it.
 He was angry.